mafdezmoreno/Testing_MSP430G2/msp430g2_buzzer/readme.md

-# Buzzer controled by Button an Timer
+# Buzzer controlled by Button and Timer

 Example of how to activate and deactivate a timer controlled buzzer using a msp430 mcu.